Natural Autism Support Logo

 There's growing evidence that suggests that mental disorders are difficult to resolve when the body is inflamed.
 Inflammation puts the body, brain and nervous on edge.
 When the body has a persistent stress signal, it's no wonder challenges such as anxiety and depression are more difficult to resolve.

 I believe it's the same for Autism.
-There are many cases of children exceeding expectations when they improve health, reduce inflammation and remove toxins.
-That's why I encourage parents to strive to improve health as a way for their child to respond better to other therapies.
-With this in mind, improving health is a truly complementary strategy that enhances the other chosen therapies.
+Many children exceed expectations when they improve health, reduce inflammation, and remove toxins.
+That's why I encourage parents to strive to improve their child's health.
+It will help them respond better to other therapies.
+With this in mind, improving health is a truly complementary strategy.
+It enhances the other chosen therapies.

-When it comes to treating autism, the low inflammatory and nutrient-dense diet can be a game changer.
-It's like an elixir of health that helps manage symptoms effectively without any side effects.
+The low inflammatory, nutrient dense diet can be a game changer for treating autism.
+It's like a health elixir.
+It helps manage symptoms with lower risk of side effects.
 A diet full of quality nutrient rich foods is essential for good gut health in people with autism.
-These foods reduce inflammation in both body and brain while providing several other health benefits too.
+These foods reduce inflammation in the body and brain.
+They also have other health benefits.

 Primitive reflex therapy is an alternative treatment for autism.
 It works by making people's primitive reflexes work better which helps their physical and mental health.
 It may even help children overcome persistent toe walking.

 Primitive reflex integration is an important step in treating autism spectrum disorder.
-These treatments involve stimulating the person’s nervous system in order to help them process information more effectively.
-This helps establish a connection between their brain and body, so they can better interact with their environment.
-I've seen how this type of therapy has helped my own child overcome some of his challenges relating to his ASD diagnosis.
+These treatments involve stimulating the person’s nervous system.
+This helps them process information more effectively.
+This connects their brain and body.
+It helps them to better interact with their environment.
+I've seen how this therapy helped my own child.
+It helped him overcome some of his challenges from his ASD diagnosis.

-In addition to helping children improve physical coordination, balance and motor skills, primitive reflex integration also helps children on the autism spectrum improve communication skills.
+It helps children improve physical skills.
+These include coordination, balance, and motor skills.
+It also helps children on the autism spectrum improve communication skills.

 There are many other complementary and alternative therapies.
 Some of them include;